Virginia Tech® home

 • Ph.D. in genetics, bioinformatics and computational biology

-• Online Master of Information Technology
+• Online Master of Information Technology.

 College of Engineering

-Part of Virginia Tech's comprehensive and highly ranked College of Engineering
+Part of Virginia Tech's comprehensive and highly ranked College of Engineering.

-• The college is led by Julia Ross, the Paul and Dorothea Torgersen Dean of Engineering
+• The college is led by Julia Ross, the Paul and Dorothea Torgersen Dean of Engineering.

-• Extensive collaborations across departments in the College of Engineering and with numerous departments in other colleges
+• Extensive collaborations across departments in the College of Engineering and with numerous departments in other colleges.

 Blacksburg campus

-Washington, D.C. area and the Innovation Campus
+Greater Washington, D.C. metro area

 Administrative leadership and support

-Committed team leads a broad set of academic, research, and outreach activities
+Committed team leads a broad set of academic, research, and outreach activities.

-• Leadership group includes four associate department heads and multiple area directors and coordinators.
+• Leadership group includes four associate department heads and multiple area directors and coordinators;

-• Six-person IT staff supports extensive computing resources
+• six-person IT staff supports extensive computing resources;

-• Five-person fiscal staff includes support for proposal preparation and management
+• five-person fiscal staff includes support for proposal preparation and management;

-• On-site human resources support
+• on-site human resources support;